Building a Custom OS Template for Linux

 Please follow this guide carefully, and complete all the steps as otherwise full DaDesktop operation is likely not to work.

-1. Install the operating system.
+1. Install the operating system

-3. Configure the "student" account for automatic login.
+3. Enable auto-login for the "student" account

 DaDesktop or your own brand wallpaper

-Here’s how to disable Wayland:
+To disable Wayland:

-Edit the file /etc/gdm/custom.conf, for example:
+Edit /etc/gdm/custom.conf, for example:

 # Uncomment the line below to force the login screen to use Xorg